ianvcaldas/science-hurricane/readme.md

 ## Science Hurricane

-Science Hurricane is a bad grad school-themed rock n'roll love ballad whose lyrics are also a fully functioning program in the language Rockstar.
-The song simulates the trajectory of a mutation favored by natural selection in an infinite population, and plots the results.
+This is a bad grad school-themed rock n'roll love ballad.

+It is also a computer program written in the language [Rockstar](https://codewithrockstar.com/).
+The song simulates a classic model of population genetics describing the trajectory of a mutation favored by natural selection in an infinite population and plots the results.

-The easiest way to run this rock ballad is to go to [the Rockstar online interpreter](https://codewithrockstar.com/online), paste the song into the input box, and run it.
+The easiest way to run this bad ballad computer program is to go to [the Rockstar online interpreter](https://codewithrockstar.com/online), paste the song into the input box, and run it.
 You should see the results in the output box.

 ```
 (Science Hurricane)